ibm-cloud-docs/account/iam-groups.md

 {: #create_ag}
 {: ui}

+A unique name is required to differentiate access groups in the account.
 To create an access group, complete the following steps:

 1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** &gt; **Access (IAM)**, and select **Access Groups**.
 2. Click **Create**.
-3. Enter a name and optional description for your group, and click **Create**.
+3. Enter a unique name to identify your access group, an optional description, and click **Create**.

 Next, continue to set up your group by adding users or service IDs.
 Or, you can start assigning the group access, and decide who you want to add to the access group later.